Stress is not just a vague feeling of being overwhelmed, anxious, or exhausted. It’s a physiological phenomenon that can be observed and measured.

-Learn simple ways to relieve stress with these 4 simple tips:
+Relieve stress with these four simple tips:

-1. Keep fit
+1. Keep Fit

 The way exercise reduces stress is slightly paradoxical.
 When you exercise, your sympathetic activity increases and parasympathetic decreases, which leads to the release of stress hormones and other physiological responses.
 Thus, exercise is actually a stressor for your body.

-2. Avoid alcohol
+2. Avoid Alcohol

 Alcohol also reduces the effectiveness of your sleep – which can make feelings of stress and anxiety even worse.
-A scientific study, based on the Firstbeat’s database, shows that even a single drink can be enough to reduce the restorative quality of sleep.
+A scientific study, based on Firstbeat’s database, shows that even a single drink can be enough to reduce the restorative quality of sleep.

-3. Just breathe
+3. Just Breathe

 Breathing is probably the easiest way to de-stress.
 The method is based on the vagus nerve, which oversees a vast range of crucial functions like heart rate, food digestion and breathing.

-Although autonomous nervous system is largely out of our control, you can impact the vagus nerve by breathing.
+Although the autonomous nervous system is largely out of our control, you can impact the vagus nerve by breathing.
 Deep and slow abdominal respiration activates the vagal nerve and triggers the relaxation response.
 (Wang et al. 2010).

-4. Hugging helps
+4. Hugging Helps*

-Several studies have documented positive physiological and biochemical effects of touching.
+Several studies have documented the positive physiological and biochemical effects of touching.
 Benefits include decreases in blood pressure, heart rate and stress hormone levels.
 So, if you feel exhausted after a busy workday, don’t hesitate to hug your friend or spouse.